andreabellome/astra-documentation/docs/matlab/Cost functions/MODP/custom/costFunction1_MODP_vdep.md

 4. Formulate the cost matrix using time-of-flight and total delta-v weighted by sigma.
 5. Compute the Pareto front using the `paretoFront_MODP` function.
 6. Extract and return only the Pareto-optimal solutions.

+## OUTPUT
+- legn  : subset of the input legn matrix corresponding to the Pareto-optimal solutions.
+- vvf   : subset of the input vvf matrix corresponding to the Pareto-optimal solutions.
+- vinff : subset of the input vinff matrix corresponding to the Pareto-optimal solutions.

 ## Function Signature
 ```matlab